-"Nurse Educator/Midwife Educator Grade 1" means a Registered Nurse/Midwife holding post registration nursing/midwifery clinical or education qualifications relevant to the clinical area in which they are appointed; and who is appointed to a position of Nurse Educator/Midwife Educator Grade 1.
+"Nurse Educator/Midwife Educator Grade 1" means a Registered Nurse/Midwife holding post registration nursing/midwifery clinical or education qualifications relevant to the clinical area in which he/she is appointed; and who is appointed to a position of Nurse Educator/Midwife Educator Grade 1.

-A Nurse Educator/Midwife Educator Grade 1 shall be responsible for the development and delivery of nursing education courses/programs at the public hospital, or the community based service level.
+A Nurse Educator/Midwife Educator Grade 1 will be responsible for the development and delivery of nursing/midwifery education courses/programs at the public hospital, or the community based service level.

-Nurse/Midwife education courses/programs shall mean courses/programs such as:
+Nurse/Midwife education courses/programs will mean courses/programs such as:

-- 3.15 Post-registration certificates; - 3.16.
-Continuing nurse/midwife education; - Transition programs for newly registered nurses and midwives and newly enrolled nurses; - 3.18.
-Post-enrolment enrolled nurses' courses; and, - 3.19.
-General staff development courses (where applicable).
+- Post-registration certificates; - Continuing nurse/midwife education; - Transition programs for newly registered nurses and midwives and newly enrolled nurses; - Post-enrolment enrolled nurses' courses; and, - General staff development courses (where applicable).

-Incremental progression to the 2nd year and thereafter rate at this Grade shall be upon completion of 12 months satisfactory full-time service.
+Incremental progression to the 2nd year and thereafter rate at this Grade will be upon completion of 12 months satisfactory full-time service.

-"Nurse Educator/Midwife Educator Grade 2" means a Registered Nurse/Midwife with post registration nursing/midwifery clinical or education qualifications relevant to the clinical area in which they are appointed, or qualifications deemed equivalent by the employer; and who is appointed to a position of Nurse Educator/Midwife Educator Grade 2.
+"Nurse Educator/Midwife Educator Grade 2" means a Registered Nurse/Midwife with post registration nursing/midwifery clinical or education qualifications relevant to the clinical area in which he/she is appointed, or qualifications deemed equivalent by the employer; and who is appointed to a position of Nurse Educator/Midwife Educator Grade 2.

-A Nurse Educator/Midwife Educator Grade 2 shall be responsible for one of the following:
+A Nurse Educator/Midwife Educator Grade 2 will be responsible for one of the following:

-- 3.20.
-A nursing/midwifery education portfolio (including but not limited to a transition program, enrolled nurse or registered nurse program) across a public hospital or affiliated health organisation; - 3.21.
-A nursing/midwifery education program for a clinical division or divisions across a public hospital or affiliated health organisation; or - 3.22.
-A nursing/midwifery education program for a community based health service such as community health or mental health services.
+- A nursing/midwifery education portfolio (including but not limited to a transition program, enrolled nurse or registered nurse program) across a public hospital or affiliated health organisation; - A nursing/midwifery education program for a clinical division or divisions across a public hospital or affiliated health organisation; or - A nursing/midwifery education program for a community based health service such as community health or mental health services.

-Incremental progression to the 2nd year and thereafter rate at this Grade shall be upon completion of twelve months satisfactory full-time service.
+Incremental progression to the 2nd year and thereafter rate at this Grade will be upon completion of 12 months satisfactory full-time service.

-"Nurse Educator/Midwife Educator Grade 3" means a Registered Nurse/Midwife holding post registration nursing/midwifery clinical or education qualifications relevant to the clinical area or areas in which they are appointed, or qualifications deemed equivalent by the employer; and who is appointed to a position of Nurse Educator/Midwife Educator Grade 3.
+"Nurse Educator/Midwife Educator Grade 3" means a Registered Nurse/Midwife holding post registration nursing/midwifery clinical or education qualifications relevant to the clinical area or areas in which he/she is appointed, or qualifications deemed equivalent by the employer; and who is appointed to a position of Nurse Educator/Midwife Educator Grade 3.

-A Nurse Educator/Midwife Educator Grade 3 shall be responsible for one of the following:
+A Nurse Educator/Midwife Educator Grade 3 will be responsible for one of the following:

-- 3.23.
-A comprehensive nursing/midwifery education program across a Local Health District, a sector of a Local Health District or in a tertiary referral public hospital or affiliated health organisation; or - 3.24.
-The nurse education service of a public hospital or affiliated health organisation (excluding a tertiary referral hospital), group of hospitals or health facility.
+- A comprehensive nursing/midwifery education program across a Local Health District, a sector of a Local Health District or in a tertiary referral public hospital or affiliated health organisation; or - The nurse education service of a public hospital or affiliated health organisation (excluding a tertiary referral hospital), group of hospitals or health facility.

-Incremental progression to the 2nd year and thereafter rate at this Grade shall be upon completion of twelve months satisfactory full-time service.
+Incremental progression to the 2nd year and thereafter rate at this Grade will be upon completion of 12 months satisfactory full-time service.

-"Nursing hours wards and units" refers to wards and units in Section II Nursing Hours Wards and Units of Clause 57 Staffing Arrangements that utilise nursing hours per patient day to determine the number of nursing hours required to provide direct clinical care.
+"Nursing hours wards and units" refers to wards and units in Section II Nursing Hours Wards and Units of clause 53, Staffing Arrangements, that utilise nursing hours per patient day to determine the number of nursing hours required to provide direct clinical care.